Ofadiman/graphql-blog-api/README.md

 - A class with the `Input` ending (`.input.ts` file suffix) denotes the arguments to the GraphQL mutation.
 - A class with the `Model` ending (`.model.ts` file suffix) denotes a business model used in the application on which additional methods are available to perform business logic.
 - A class with the `Record` ending (`.record.ts` file suffix) denotes an entity stored in the database.
+- A class with the `Response` ending (`.response.ts` file suffix) denotes the response type of GraphQL query or mutation.